rythin-sr/AHK-Scripts/MemoryRead/TeleportScripts/README.md

 # Teleport Scripts
-A collection of AHK scripts used for teleporting around in games.
+A collection of AHK scripts used for teleporting around in games, meant to be used as a way to more efficiently practice speedrun tricks.
 Requires classMemory.ahk to be present in the same directory as the script.

 ## Usage
 Generally the hotkeys go as follows: